SonghuaHu-UMD/MultiSTGraph/README.md

 * The code for dataset preprocessing is located at `./libcity/data/dataset/dataset_subclass/mth_dataset.py`.
 * The configuration for the model is located at `./libcity/config/model/traffic_state_pred/MultiATGCN.json`.
 * The user-defined configuration with the highest priority is located at `./config_user.json`.

 [//]: # (* The code for other baselines is located at `./libcity/model/`.)

 :exclamation: You can also directly copy the data and our model to the LibCity environment and run.
 However, I suggest using the repository here since some changes are made compared with the original LibCity:
 * A new data format for static variables is added.
 * A new dataset class, the mth_dataset, is added, to support multi-head temporal fusion across all models.
-* Support group-based normalization for model evaluation.
+* Support group-based normalization in model evaluation.
-* Some changes to support the separate inclusion of time-varying external variables and time-varying calendar variables.
+* Support separate inclusion of time-varying external variables and time-varying calendar variables.
 * Configurations of model, data, and executor are changed accordingly to fit our dataset.

-* Only those with performance greater than vanilla RNN are selected from LibCity as baselines in our study.
+[//]: # (* Only those with performance greater than vanilla RNN are selected from LibCity as baselines in our study.)

 ## Model Training
 The script `run_model.py` is used for training and evaluating the main model: